igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 ==========================

 It is possible to provide partial reliability without any changes to QUIC transport by using QUIC streams, encoding one message per QUIC stream.
-When the message expires, the sender can reset the stream, causing RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
+When a message expires, the sender can reset the stream, causing RST_STREAM frame to be transmitted, unless all data in the stream has already been fully acknowledged.
 Likewise, the receiver can send STOP_SENDING frame to indicate its disinterest